 The total antioxidant power of a plant extract can be assessed by Ferric Reducing Antioxidant Power assay (FRAP) (Szollosi and Varga, 2002).
 FRAP assay depends upon the ferric tripyridyltriazine (Fe(III)-TPTZ) complex to the ferrous tripyridyltriazine (Fe(II)-TPTZ) by a reductant at low pH.
 Fe (II)-TPTZ is a substance with an intensive blue coloration that can be monitored spectrophotometrically at 593 nm.
 Data from previous studies reveal that FRAP assay is highly sensitive for the determination of the total antioxidant potential of the various biological substances, such as plant extracts.
-(Szollosi and Varga, 2002; Rattanachitthawatet al., 2010).
-In the FRAP method, the antioxidants in the biological compounds serve as a reductant in a redoxlinked colorimetric reaction (Guo et al., 2003).
-In this study, the antioxidant capacity of the Datura Stramonium oil was measured as ferric reducing antioxidant power (FRAP).
+In the FRAP method, the antioxidants in the biological compounds serve as a reductant in a redox-linked colorimetric reaction (Szollosi and Varga, 2002).
+In this study, the antioxidant capacity of the Datura stramonium oil was measured as ferric reducing antioxidant power (FRAP).
 Data obtained revealed that oil extracted from the plant possesses great antioxidant capacity.
-This is not surprising as it is in total agreement with other data obtained in the present study The hydroxyl radical is one of the most dangerous free radicals produced in cells (Medda et al., 2021).
-It is the most reactive product of reactive oxygen species generated from successive single electron reductions of molecular oxygen (O_2) during metabolic processes in the cell and is primarily responsible for the cytotoxic effects that are observed in aerobic organisms (Halliwell and Gutteridge, 1992).
-It is generally assumed that OH is generated in biological systems from H_2O_2 by the Fenton reaction (Halliwell and Gutteridge, 1992).
+This is not surprising as it is in total agreement with other data obtained in the present study.

+The hydroxyl radical is one of the most dangerous free radicals produced in cells (Medda et al. 2021).
+It is the most reactive product of reactive oxygen species generated from successive single electron reductions of molecular oxygen (O_2) during metabolic processes in the cell and is primarily responsible for the cytotoxic effects that are observed in aerobic organisms.
+It is generally assumed that OH is generated in biological systems from H_2O_2 by the Fenton reaction (Medda et al. 2021).
 It is considered to be one of the rapid initiators of the lipid peroxidation process; they do this by abstracting hydrogen atoms from polyunsaturated fatty acid (PUFA), which causes the peroxidation of membrane lipids.
-Hydroxyl radicals also abstract hydrogen atoms from each of the carbon atoms of the sugar moiety of DNA leading to oxidative damage of DNA (Badmus et al., 2011), and these effects have been implicated in mutagenesis, carcinogenesis, and aging (Halliwell and Gutteridge, 1999).
+Hydroxyl radicals also abstract hydrogen atoms from each of the carbon atoms of the sugar moiety of DNA leading to oxidative damage of DNA (Badmus et al. 2011), and these effects have been implicated in mutagenesis, carcinogenesis, and aging (Halliwell and Gutteridge, 1999).

-In this study, methanolic extract of Datura Stramonium was found to cause concentrationdependent hydroxyl radical scavenging activities indicated as percentage inhibition (Table 6).
-These data imply that methanolic extract of Datura Stramonium is a potent scavenger of hydroxyl radical and may therefore prevent the various hydroxyl radical-induced pathological conditions.
-These powerful hydroxyl radical scavenging activities exhibited by Datura Stramonium extract may be due to the presence of phytochemicals such as flavonoids and phenol as revealed by other data from the present study.
+In this study, methanolic extract of Datura stramonium fruit was found to cause concentration-dependent hydroxyl radical scavenging activities indicated as percentage inhibition (Table 6).
+These data imply that methanolic extract of Datura stramonium is a potent scavenger of hydroxyl radical and may therefore prevent the various hydroxyl radicalinduced pathological conditions.
+These powerful hydroxyl radical scavenging activities exhibited by Datura stramonium extract may be due to the presence of phytochemicals such as flavonoids and phenol as revealed by other data from the present study.

-There is an established direct correlation between phenolic compounds and antioxidant activity (Sato, 1996).
+There is an established direct correlation between phenolic compounds and antioxidant activity.
 Phenolic compounds are generally regarded as the most important antioxidative compound in the plant.
-As a result of this, the total antioxidant ability of a plant largely depends on its phenolic contents (Moskovitz et al., 2002).
-Data obtained in this study that Datura Stramonium oil extract is rich in phenolic compounds.
+As a result of this, the total antioxidant ability of a plant largely depends on its phenolic contents (Moskovitz, 2002).
+Data obtained in this study that Datura stramonium oil extract is rich in phenolic compounds.
 The concentration of these phenolic compounds increases as the concentration of the oil increases from 25 to 100%.
-The result is further confirmed by the data obtained from both GC-MS and HPLC analysis of the Datura Stramonium oil extract.
-The high antioxidant activity of Datura Stramonium oil and its rich phenol contents further confirm the strong correlation between antioxidant activities and the concentration of phenolic compounds.
+The result is further confirmed by the data obtained from both GC-MS and HPLC analysis of the Datura stramonium oil extract.
+The high antioxidant activity of Datura stramonium oil and its rich phenol contents further confirm the strong correlation between antioxidant activities and the concentration of phenolic compounds.

-Data obtained from GC-MS analysis of the oil extract showed that Datura Stramonium oil extract contained phenolic compounds, fatty acids, aliphatic, amide, and alkene compounds.
+Data obtained from GC-MS analysis of the oil extract showed that Datura stramonium oil extract contained phenolic compounds, fatty acids, aliphatic, amide, and alkene compounds.
 The presence of phenolic and other compounds in the oil extract further lend credence to the excellent antioxidant capacity of the oil extract and showed in the present study.